DEPARTMENT OF CHURCH HISTORY

 Chairman Guzmán Reyna was born in Ciudad Victoria, Tamaulipas, México, where he obtained his early schooling.
 His theological studies were begun at the Presbyterian Theological Seminary in Mexico City, after which he began a lengthy ministry as an itinerant evangelist and conference speaker which took him to most of the states and regions of Mexico, Central America, Europe and North America.

-During this period, however, Professor Guzmán did not neglect his education, studying evangelism in Amsterdam, the Netherlands, missiology in Atlanta, GA, and theology in Houston, TX, publishing both his Bachelor of Divinity thesis, The Evangelical Church Four Centuries After the Protestant Reformation: Leaders, Works and Dilemmas (published in Spanish: La Iglesia Evangélica a Cuatro Siglos de la Reforma Protestante: Líderes, Obras y Dilemas), and his Master’s thesis, The Dignity of the Ministry of the Church Elder (in Spanish: La Dignidad de los Ancianos de Iglesia), completing his doctoral studies with an award-winning dissertation, Historical Traces of Protestantism in Mexico: From the Laws of Reform, 1857, to the Plan of Cincinnati, 1914, in a graduate consortium program of Edinburg Theological Seminary in Texas, which has now been published under the title Rasgos Históricos del Protestantismo en México.
+The Evangelical Church Four Centuries After the Protestant Reformation: Leaders, Works and Dilemmas (published in Spanish: La Iglesia Evangélica a Cuatro Siglos de la Reforma Protestante: Líderes, Obras y Dilemas), and his Master’s thesis, The Dignity of the Ministry of the Church Elder (in Spanish: La Dignidad de los Ancianos de Iglesia), completing his doctoral studies with an award-winning dissertation, Historical Traces of Protestantism in Mexico: From the Laws of Reform, 1857, to the Plan of Cincinnati, 1914, in a graduate consortium program of Edinburg Theological Seminary in Texas, which has now been published under the title Rasgos Históricos del Protestantismo en México.
 Order at el_faro@hotmail.com.